erdincyz/defter/README_EN.md

 #### To take screenshots more easily:

-You can take screenshots with Defter, but if there is another software for this purpose on your system, it is recommended that you use it.
+Defter supports pasting images from the clipboard.
+You can copy any area of ​​your screen to the clipboard and paste it into Defter using the methods below or any other method you prefer.

 For example, in Linux, you can assign the following command to a system-wide shortcut and use it for taking screenshots to clipboard.

-The following command takes screenshot and copies it to the clipboard.
+The following command copies the screenshot of the selected area to the clipboard.

 #### For Linux: